-Application forms are available on the VCE Google Classroom, from the class teacher or the VCE coordinator.
+Application forms are available on SEQTA, from the subject teacher or the VCE coordinator.
 Applications will only be considered due to illness (supported by a medical certificate) or having personal circumstances that make it impossible to attend or complete the SAC.
-The Academic Committee will consider the application.
+The School Learning Team will consider the application.